 It’s been a year since the devastating earthquake in Haiti, and although reconstruction is in full swing, the relief effort is far from over.

 On Wednesday, Grammy-award-winning musician Wyclef Jean will be joined by other Haitian musicians for the “Night of Solidarity for Haitian Journalists” at the National Press Club, 529 14th St., NW.
 Haitian Prime Minister Jean-Max Bellerive is a featured speaker at the event, which hopes to raise awareness for the need for a strong free press in Haiti.
 Proceeds from the event will provide social and professional assistance to Haitian journalists and financial assistance to the families of the more than 30 journalists killed in the earthquake.

 In addition to the music, the event will feature a silent auction of paintings by Haitian artists.
 The fundraiser starts at 7 p.m. and the $75 tickets are available at press.org or at the door.
 For more information, contact Melinda Cooke at email@example.com.

-This article appears in the Jan.
-24, 2011, edition of National Journal Daily.
+This article appears in the January 24, 2011 edition of NJ Daily.

 DON'T MISS TODAY'S TOP STORIES